LeBron James: Legacy

-On the basis of his career longevity and on-court performances, sports publications have consistently included James in rankings of the best basketball players in history, (Note: See Sports Illustrated (ranked 5th in 2016), ESPN (ranked 3rd in 2016 and 2nd in 2020), CBS Sports (ranked 2nd in 2017), Fox Sports (ranked 2nd in 2017), Slam (ranked 2nd in 2018), and Bleacher Report (ranked 2nd in 2019).) and he was named the Associated Press Male Athlete of the Decade for the 2010s.
-This has resulted in frequent comparisons to Jordan in debates over the sport's all-time best.
-In a 2016 interview with Sports Illustrated, James acknowledged that his motivation was surpassing Jordan as the greatest.
+Based on his career longevity and on-court performances, sports publications have regarded James as one of the greatest basketball players in history, (Note: See Sports Illustrated (ranked 5th in 2016), ESPN (ranked 3rd in 2016 and 2nd in 2020), CBS Sports (ranked 2nd in 2017), Fox Sports (ranked 2nd in 2017), Slam (ranked 2nd in 2018), and Bleacher Report (ranked 2nd in 2019).) and he was named the Associated Press Male Athlete of the Decade for the 2010s.
+His high rankings have resulted in frequent debates about whether James or Michael Jordan is the greatest player of all time.
+In a 2016 interview with Sports Illustrated, James said he was hoping to surpass Jordan as the greatest player.
 In February 2018, The Ringer spent an entire week devoted to both players, with Bill Simmons ultimately concluding that Jordan was still ahead.
-In polls, James has ranked second behind Jordan.
-The results strongly correlate with age, with older voters more commonly choosing Jordan.
-Davis et al. of Business Insider stated: "The data would suggest that younger, more-engaged NBA fans lean toward James, as he's still playing.
-Older generations who watched Jordan play and tune in less today lean toward Jordan."
-Referring to James as the best challenger to Jordan's status as the greatest basketball player of all time, Sam Quinn of CBS Sports stated that "the margin for error where Jordan is involved is overwhelmingly slim" and that "in the rings-obsessed basketball discourse", Jordan having more titles and an "unblemished Finals record holds significant weight".
+James has ranked second behind Jordan in polls, the results of which show a strong correlation with the age of respondents, as older voters more often choose Jordan.
+(Note: Attributed to multiple references:) Business Insider stated that the data "would suggest that younger, more-engaged NBA fans lean toward James, as he's still playing" while older generations "who watched Jordan play and tune in less today lean toward Jordan."
+Referring to James as the best challenger to Jordan's status as the greatest player, Sam Quinn of CBS Sports stated that "in the rings-obsessed basketball discourse", Jordan having more titles and an "unblemished Finals record holds significant weight".

-Fans perceived as overenthusiastic about James have been satirically referred to as Bronsexuals, characterized as having a man crush on Lebron James.
-Furthermore, it is emphasized that amongst that fandom demographic, a bandwagon effect and biases towards Lebron James have obscured clarity in the legacy debate versus Jordan, such as recency bias.

-In addition to praising James' on-court accomplishments, analysts have also noted his influence on player empowerment throughout the NBA, which stemmed from his willingness to change teams during free agency.
-Ben Golliver of The Washington Post opined that James' move to the Heat in 2010 "defined a decade of player movement", and that he "fundamentally flipped the power balance between stars and their organizations."
-James' fellow players have also remarked on his influence, such as Warriors forward Draymond Green, who reflected: "We've taken control of our destiny.
+In addition to praising James's on-court accomplishments, analysts have also noted his influence on player empowerment throughout the NBA, which stemmed from his willingness to change teams during free agency.
+Ben Golliver of The Washington Post said that James's move to the Heat in 2010 "defined a decade of player movement", and that he "fundamentally flipped the power balance between stars and their organizations."
+Players have also remarked on his influence, such as Warriors forward Draymond Green, who reflected: "We've taken control of our destiny.
 And I think a lot of people hate that ...
 I think the doors that he's opened for athletes and especially basketball players is his biggest accomplishment."
-Multiple current and former NBA players have suggested James' free agency decisions catalyzed the league-wide trend in "superteams" in the 21st century.
+Multiple current and former NBA players have suggested James's free agency decisions catalyzed the league-wide trend in "superteams" in the 21st century.
+(Note: Attributed to multiple references:)